Download this example as a Jupyter notebook or a Python script.

 This property is structured first as a list of MaterialWithImpactedSubstancesResult objects, each of which contains a dictionary of lists of ImpactedSubstance objects keyed by legislation or a single flat list of all substances.

-First, we can simplify the structure somewhat because we are only using Material IDs.
-The cell below creates a dictionary that maps Material IDs to lists of substances impacted by the ‘SIN List’.
+First, you can simplify the structure somewhat because you are only using Material IDs.
+The following cell creates a dictionary that maps material IDs to lists of substances impacted by the SIN_LIST.

 [5]: